LibCMaker/LibCMaker/README.md

 ## Notes and requirements.

-1. LibCMaker requires CMake 3.4+.
+1. LibCMaker requires CMake 3.8+ for macOS ("Xcode" and "Unix Makefiles" generators), CMake 3.15+ for iOS ("Xcode" generators) and CMake 3.4+ for others.
+(CMake 3.14 contains a bug on iOS for CMAKE_FIND_ROOT_PATH_* variables.)

-2. ICU requires CMake 3.11+ for MSVC and 3.3+ for others.
+2. ICU requires CMake 3.11+ for "Visual Studio" generator, CMake 3.12+ for "Xcode" generator and 3.4+ for others.

-3. wxWidgets requires CMake 3.5+ for MSVC and MinGW-w64.
+3. wxWidgets requires CMake 3.5+ for MSVC and MinGW-w64, CMake 3.12+ for "Xcode" generator, CMake 3.10+ is recommended by developers of wxWidgets.

 4. Android NDK r18+ does not have 'std::experimental' namespace for C++14.
 This affects to Boost and SQLiteModernCPP.
 In this case Boost can be comppiled with C++11 and C++17, SQLiteModernCPP can be compiled only with C++17.
 C++17 requires CMake 3.8+ and CXX_STANDARD=17.